RichWasm/iris-richwasm/notes/LinLang.md

 ### 2025-10-03

-Write Pretty Printer for annotated AST (to use in Roqc)
+Write Pretty Printer for annotated AST (to use in Rocq)

 See if LocalEffects can be entirely infered.